 Richard S. Wiley is president and CEO of Jackson Square Aviation, LLC, and previously was president and chairman of Pegasus Aviation, a privately-held, international aircraft leasing, management, and aviation Services Company headquartered in San Francisco.
 Mr. Wiley built Pegasus into the world's largest commercial aviation leasing company.
 Previously, Mr. Wiley founded and managed Pegasus affiliates, Pegasus Capital Corporation and Aviation Assets Holding Company.
 Prior to that, he was a vice president with CIS Corporation, originating transactions and marketing aircraft to third-party investors.
 He holds a BS degree from the Indiana University School of Business and an MBA from UCLA Anderson.

 Jane Wurwand.
 As the founder and owner of Dermalogica and The International Dermal Institute post graduate training centers, Jane Wurwand is one of the most recognized and respected authorities in professional skin therapy.
-Under her leadership, Dermalogica has grown to be the leading professional skin care brand, used by more than 75,000 skin therapists in over 50 countries around the world.
-Wurwand's leadership has been documented in the company's profile in the Harvard Business Review and her business acumen recognized through appointment to the board of the Price Center for Entrepreneurial Studies at UCLA Anderson and to the advisory board of FIDM [Fashion Institute of Design and Merchandising].
+Under her leadership, Dermalogica has grown to be the leading professional skin care brand, used by more than 100,000 skin therapists in over 80 countries around the world.
+Wurwand's leadership has been documented in the company's profile in the Harvard Business Review and her business acumen recognized through appointment to the board of the Price Center for Entrepreneurial Studies at UCLA Anderson.